 Taking this fact into consideration, the trend continues, and cyber-attacks keep on coming with no end in sight.
 Billions of US dollars were spent over the past ten years on cyber-attacks.
 Such attacks exist in the digital space but today they are having a real and tangible effect on our physical world.

 Facilities that aid economy, public safety as well as public health are categorized under the umbrella of critical infrastructure.
 Due to the exploding digital transformation that is happening in the recent years in the critical national infrastructure, there is a path nowadays for attackers to run from spoofed email in an email inbox all through the network to the ICS crown jewels and industrial assets.
-We learned a lot from the recent industrial attacks that took place in 2021 and 2022, we learned that the initial attack vector is usually simple due to poor security perimeter, we also learned that ransomware gangs are maturing more and more, and we learned that when there is a critical public service on the line there is more chance that the ransom will be paid.
+We learned a lot from the recent industrial attacks that took place in 2021 through 2024, we learned that the initial attack vector is usually simple due to poor security perimeter, we also learned that ransomware gangs are maturing more and more, and we learned that when there is a critical public service on the line there is more chance that the ransom will be paid.

 Critical environments cannot afford to fail.
 An operational outage of even a few seconds when public safety is at stake is not tolerable.
 We need to build in cyber resilience so these systems are able to resist and fight back against cyber-attacks.
 IT and OT are different, and this is why.